Pascal-Kueng/dyadMLM/dev/roadmap.md

     model is aspirational/diagnostic and may require more data or Bayesian regularization
 - Add public covariance back-transformation helpers for v0.0.1
-  - Make the engine-independent matrix transformation the core implementation, rather than hard-coding only the scalar residual-SD formulas currently used by the vignette diagrams.
-For a fitted shared/difference covariance matrix `Sigma_score` and the appropriate member contrast matrix `T`, compute `Sigma_member = T %*% Sigma_score %*% t(T)`.
+  - Implement the mathematics independently of a model engine.
+Given a shared/difference covariance matrix `Sigma_score` and member contrast matrix `T`, compute `Sigma_member = T %*% Sigma_score %*% t(T)`.
-  - Provide a clear convenience path for the exchangeable `.i_diff_*` parameterization used by DIMs and exchangeable APIMs.
-With shared and difference coefficient vectors `u_shared` and `u_diff`, use `member_1 = u_shared + u_diff` and
+  - Make the v0.0.1 public interface focus on the exchangeable residual structure used by DIMs and exchangeable APIMs:
+    `member_1 = u_shared + u_diff` and
     `member_2 = u_shared - u_diff`.
-  - Accept covariance matrices, not only standard deviations, so the same implementation covers:
+  - Accept covariance matrices rather than only standard deviations, but keep the first documented use case narrow: transform one residual block at a time, including stable and same-occasion ILD blocks.
-    - scalar residual variance/covariance blocks
-    - stable dyad-level and same-occasion ILD blocks separately
-    - random intercepts and multiple random slopes, including covariances among their coefficients
-    - each exchangeable composition in a mixed-composition model
-  - Keep arbitrary exchangeable members labelled as member 1 and member 2;
-    never relabel them as female and male.
-Reversing the arbitrary `+1/-1` assignment must leave the implied member covariance unchanged.
-  - Return the complete named member-level covariance matrix and convenient derived summaries such as member standard deviations and correlations.
+  - Return a named member-level covariance matrix plus member standard deviations and correlations.
+Use arbitrary member 1/member 2 labels, never female/male labels, for exchangeable dyads.
-    Preserve coefficient names and make the ordering of members and random coefficients explicit in the output.
-  - Separate the mathematical transformation from model-engine extraction:
-    - first implement and test a small function that transforms supplied covariance matrices
-    - add a thin `glmmTMB` adapter only if it can identify or receive the shared and `.i_diff_*` terms explicitly; do not guess silently when several random-effect blocks are present
-    - design the matrix-level function so bootstrap draws or other uncertainty estimates can be transformed later, without claiming that the v0.0.1 point-estimate helper itself supplies confidence intervals
-  - Reuse the general transformation core for the directional DSM only after validating its different `+0.5/-0.5` role contrast and its potentially correlated outcome-mean/outcome-difference block.
-Do not treat the DSM transformation as identical to the independent shared/`.i_diff_*` blocks required by exchangeability.
-  - Validate the back-transformation before release:
-    - reproduce the scalar identities already documented in `apim.Rmd`, including member variance equal to shared variance plus difference variance and member covariance equal to shared variance minus difference variance
-    - test the documented example where shared variance `1.2` and difference variance `0.3` imply member variances `1.5` and covariance `0.9`
-    - test dimensions, names, symmetry, and positive-semidefiniteness, with actionable errors for incompatible inputs
-    - test round trips between exchangeable member and shared/difference covariance representations within numerical tolerance
-    - compare transformed multi-coefficient blocks with direct transformations of simulated random effects
-    - verify the same member-level results after reversing arbitrary member assignments
+  - Validate dimensions, names, symmetry, and positive-semidefiniteness; test the scalar identities, the documented `1.2`/`0.3` example, numerical round trips, and invariance to reversing the arbitrary `+1/-1` assignment.
-  - Replace duplicated diagram-only arithmetic with the tested helper where practical, so vignettes, diagrams, and future summaries use one definition of the transformation.
+  - Reuse the tested helper in the vignette diagrams where practical, so the package and teaching materials share one definition.
+  - Defer automatic `glmmTMB` block extraction, comprehensive random-slope and mixed-composition adapters, DSM `+0.5/-0.5` transformations, and uncertainty intervals to the next milestone.
+Keep the matrix API compatible with those extensions.
 - Add a bounded `glmmTMB` diagnostics workflow for v0.0.1
-  - Treat this as validated documentation and release guidance, not as a full exported diagnostics or plotting API.
-Prefer one focused diagnostics vignette or section that the APIM, mixed-APIM, DIM, and DSM vignettes can link to rather than repeating slightly different recipes.
-  - Begin with model-integrity checks before inspecting residuals:
-    - check optimizer convergence and a positive-definite Hessian
-    - check that standard errors are finite
-    - flag covariance estimates near zero and correlations near `-1` or `1` as possible boundary or identifiability problems
-    - use `glmmTMB::diagnose()` as supporting information, while explaining that a large coefficient Z-statistic alone does not establish model failure
-  - Document the special DHARMa requirement for the Gaussian dyadic models:
+  - Keep this documentation-first: one focused section that other model vignettes can link to, with no exported diagnostics or plotting API.
+  - Start with optimizer convergence, positive-definite Hessian, finite standard errors, and boundary covariance estimates; present `glmmTMB::diagnose()` as supporting evidence rather than an automatic verdict.
-    - with `dispformula = ~ 0`, the ordinary Gaussian residual variance is
+  - Explain that `dispformula = ~ 0` places the dyadic residual covariance in
-      fixed near zero and the member residual variance/covariance is represented by random-effect blocks
-    - DHARMa 0.5.0 defaults to simulations conditional on all fitted random effects; that default conditions on the blocks serving as dyadic residuals and therefore simulates only the tiny remaining Gaussian nugget
-    - use `DHARMa::simulateResiduals(..., simulateREs = "unconditional")` for
-      the primary whole-model check; use a sufficiently stable simulation count such as `n = 1000` in documentation
-    - if executable examples are added, list DHARMa in `Suggests`, require a version supporting `simulateREs`, guard examples with `requireNamespace()`, and keep expensive simulation out of routine CRAN vignette builds where necessary
-  - Make residual and predictive checks composition- and role-aware:
-    - map the rows actually used by the fitted model before subsetting, because missing outcomes can make the fitted rows differ from the original data
-    - use `DHARMa::recalculateResiduals(..., sel = ...)` to inspect one
-      composition-role at a time; for a cross-sectional distinguishable model, each such subset contains one independent member observation per dyad
-    - do not treat a combined role comparison as an ordinary independent-groups test, because the two partner residuals are paired
+    random-effect blocks.
+DHARMa 0.5.0 conditions on all random effects by default, so use
+    `simulateResiduals(..., simulateREs = "unconditional")` for the primary whole-model check.
+If examples run during builds, add a versioned DHARMa `Suggests` entry and guard or precompute expensive work.
+  - Show role-/composition-specific checks using only fitted rows, because missing outcomes can change row alignment.
+Do not treat paired partner residuals as independent groups.
-    - compare observed and simulated role-specific means, standard deviations, and selected quantiles, as well as dyad-level summaries that directly represent the model: partner covariance/correlation and the distribution of partner differences
+  - Compare role-specific means, standard deviations, and quantiles, and show the dyadic quantities most directly tied to the model: partner covariance/correlation and partner-difference variability.
-    - investigate `rotation = "estimated"` only for joint residual checks and validate its behavior by simulation before recommending it generally;
-      the role-specific displays should remain the simpler first-line workflow
-  - Address temporal autocorrelation explicitly for ILD models:
-    - state that the current concurrent ILD examples model stable dyad dependence and same-occasion partner dependence, but do not by themselves model residual serial dependence
-    - do not apply `DHARMa::testTemporalAutocorrelation()` once to all rows: diary-day values repeat across people, whereas the test requires unique time values within the tested series
-    - do not aggregate all people at the same diary day and call that a within-person AR(1) check; it instead tests a calendar-day aggregate
-    - for a valid dyadic check, compute an adjacent-occasion lag-1 statistic within each member series, summarize it across members or dyads, and compare the observed statistic with the same statistic calculated from unconditional full-model simulations
-    - respect actual time indexes and gaps when defining adjacency; never bridge missing occasions merely because two rows are adjacent after sorting
-    - if an `ar1()` structure is later fitted, explain that unconditional DHARMa residuals can retain the modeled serial correlation.
-Selective conditioning on only the relevant `glmmTMB` random-effect block is not generally available, so use a validated covariance rotation or compare observed autocorrelation directly with autocorrelation in simulated data
-    - keep own-series AR(1) distinct from a dyadic residual VAR: AR(1) does not estimate partner cross-lag paths
-    - keep an automated AR(1)/VAR diagnostic helper out of v0.0.1 unless its false-positive behavior and power have been validated across the supported ILD structures
-  - Handle multicollinearity as a design question rather than a generic VIF
-    threshold:
-    - do not use `performance::check_collinearity()` on the complete no-intercept, role-indicator interaction formula as a package-level pass/fail check; structural zeroes and indicator interactions can make the resulting VIFs misleadingly large
-    - check exact fixed-design rank and numerical conditioning
-    - inspect correlations among the substantive actor, partner, dyad-mean, and member-deviation predictors within the relevant composition-role, before multiplying them by role indicators
-    - retain the existing warning that raw, CWP, and CBP versions of the same predictor must not all enter one formula because they are algebraically dependent
-    - if a future `check_interdep_fit()` helper is added, report these results descriptively and identify the implicated columns; do not reduce them to a universal VIF cutoff
-  - Validate the documented workflow before release:
-    - cover distinguishable, exchangeable, and at least one mixed-composition cross-sectional model
-    - verify that conditional DHARMa simulations are rejected as inappropriate for the `dispformula = ~ 0` parameterization and that unconditional simulations exercise the full fitted covariance structure
-    - verify role/composition row mapping when fitted rows were removed for missing outcomes
-    - use seeded simulation studies for the autocorrelation procedure rather than unit tests that expect one particular random p-value
+  - State the autocorrelation limitation clearly: one pooled `testTemporalAutocorrelation()` call is invalid when time values repeat across members, and aggregating everyone by diary day does not test within-person AR(1).
+Respect gaps and distinguish own-series AR(1) from a dyadic residual VAR.
+Defer an automated lag-1 simulation test and covariance rotation to the next milestone.
+  - Treat multicollinearity as a design issue.
+Full-formula VIFs can be misleading for no-intercept role-indicator interactions; instead document fixed-design rank, numerical conditioning, and substantive predictor correlations within composition-role.
+Retain the warning against jointly entering algebraically dependent raw, CWP, and CBP versions.
-    - keep generalized-family diagnostics, automated influence analysis, high-dimensional DHARMa rotation, and a general diagnostics plotting interface outside the v0.0.1 release scope
+  - Validate the documented cross-sectional workflow with distinguishable and exchangeable examples and verify row mapping under missing outcomes.
+Defer comprehensive mixed/ILD diagnostic simulation, `check_interdep_fit()`, generalized-family diagnostics, influence analysis, and a general plotting interface.
 - Rerun final release checks after vignette/doc cleanup
   - release checks have already been run during development, but must be run again after building and polishing the vignettes